Premenstrual dysphoric disorder

 • Pre-existing anxiety or depression

-• Family history of PMS or PMDD
+• A family history of PMDD

 • Personal trauma or stress